emecon21/Packet-Tracer-Labs/DHCP-LAB/README.md

 # DHCP Configuration Lab

-This lab shows how to configure a Cisco Router as a **DHCP server** to automatically assign IP addresses to network devices.
+This lab shows how I configured a Cisco Router as a **DHCP server** to automatically assign IP addresses to network devices.

 ## Steps Followed
 1. Network Topology Setup